Judge denies ex-NFL star's bid to delay double murder trial | Metro News

 Share via Email

-BOSTON — Former New England Patriots star Aaron Hernandez has lost his bid to delay his trial in the 2012 killing of two men in Boston.
+Hernandez already is serving a life sentence without the possibility of parole for the 2013 shooting death of semi-professional football player Odin Lloyd.

-Prosecutors say a Suffolk Superior Court judge on Tuesday denied a request by Hernandez's lawyer to delay the trial slated to start Feb.
+Tuesday's hearing focused on a number of pre-trial issues as jury selection is slated to begin Feb.
 13.

-The judge is considering other matters argued in court, including a request by prosecutors to allow two survivors of the deadly shooting to give a general description of the shooter during the trial.
+Prosecutors are asking the judge to allow Sanches and Freire to give a general description of the shooter during trial.